 This screenshot shows being connected to ABC & switching over to BCHN

-- Go to your “Addresses” tab on the main wallet view and select two addresses further down on your list.
+- Go to your “Addresses” tab on the main wallet view and select two addresses on your list.
 If you’re using Electron Cash SLP, you can switch between BCH and SLP addresses here by going to the “Recieve” tab and switching between the two.

 - Start with branch 29e471c418 BCH(N) (faster confirmations).
 Select the server for BCHN you want under that branch using Tools > Network > Overview tab (or blue light in bottom right).